carnegielibrary/summer-reading-data/README.md

 - book_title - The book title.
 Note that capitalization and spelling may be inconsistent.
 Additionally, note that many readers have chosen not to self-report their book title.
 A missing title appears as "No Title Logged."
 - book_author - The book author.
 A missing author appears as NULL.
-- log_value - As before, the number of times the book was read.
+- log_value - The number of times the book was read.
+- library - The library the reader is registered with for summer reading.

+### total-by-library.csv

+The total number of items logged aggregated by library.

-- library - As before, the library the reader is registered with for summer reading.
+- library - The library the reader is registered with for summer reading.
+- books - The number of books logged.

 ## What other resources are available?